 The Commission on Accrediting of ATS accredits institutions and approves degree programs offered by accredited schools.

-Membership is open to schools located in the United States and Canada that offer graduate theological degrees, are demonstrably engaged in educating professional leadership for communities of the Christian and Jewish faiths, and meet the standards and criteria for membership established by the Association.
+Membership is open to schools located in the United States and Canada that offer graduate theological degrees, are demonstrably engaged in educating professional leadership for communities of the Christian and Jewish faiths and meet the standards and criteria for membership established by the Association and the Commission.
 The current member schools, numbering more than 270, include Protestant, Roman Catholic, Orthodox, and Jewish graduate schools of theology that reflect a broad spectrum of doctrinal, ecclesiastical, and theological perspectives.

-- Within five years, Associate members are expected to pursue Candidate for Accredited Membership through the Commission on Accrediting.
+- Within five years, Associate members are expected to achieve initial accreditation with the Commission on Accrediting, which makes them Accredited Members of the Commission.

-To pursue Associate Membership, please visit Membership Process.
+To pursue Associate Membership, please visit the Membership Process.

 Organizations that do not qualify for membership may be considered for Affiliate status.